ayonli/ngrpc/README.md

     }

     async destroy(): Promise<void> {
-        // when the app is about to stop, or the service is about to be reloaded, the `destroy()`
+        // When the app is about to stop, or the service is about to be reloaded, the `destroy()`
         // method will be called, which gives the ability to clean up and release resource.
     }
 }